oss-review-toolkit/ort/plugins/api/README.md

     val timeout: Int,

-    /** The API token to use for authentication. */ val token: Secret?
+    /** The API token to use for authentication. */
+    @OrtPluginOption(aliases = ["apiToken", "authToken"])
+    val token: Secret?
 )
 ```

 Here, the `serverUrl` property has a default value, the `timeout` property is required, and the `token` property is optional.
+The `token` property also has two aliases defined which can be used as alternative names for the option in the plugin configuration.
+This is useful to provide backward compatibility when renaming options.

 The generated `ExampleAdvisorFactory` class will contain two factory functions: